 Yes God uses the weak.
 God uses broken people.
 He has throughout history, but surely He didn’t mean me!

-God Uses the Weak and Broken -God Handpicked You!
+God Uses the Weak and Broken and He Handpicked You!

-God uses the weak and broken people of the world, God chose YOU, because it’s that weakness and brokenness and those mistakes that give you a voice to reach those people who maybe feel like they don’t measure up.
+God uses the weak and God uses broken people!
+God chose YOU, because it’s that weakness and brokenness and those mistakes that give you a voice to reach those people who maybe feel like they don’t measure up.

 Those that maybe feel that their mistakes render them unusable or that they are too far gone to have a relationship with Him!
 It’s because of the mistakes you made that God WILL use you!

-God Uses Broken Vessels and Puts Them Together Again
+God Uses Broken People and, Like Broken Vessels, He Puts Them Together Again

 You see, in the Bible, God did not choose people who were perfect!

-He didn’t choose the righteous and religious elite of Christ’s day to be His disciples.
+He didn’t choose the righteous and religious elite of Jesus’ day to be His disciples.
 Far from it!

 No, all throughout the Bible, God uses broken vessels, weak people; the imperfect, the flawed, the “messed up”.

 Let’s face it, most of His disciples could have been residents on the Island of the Misfit Toys!
 No one is too broken for God.
 God is able to take those broken pieces of our lives and put them into the refining fire and mold us into what HE knows we CAN be.